 What types of material can I ask for?

 You can request journal articles, books (print only, ebooks are generally unavailable through ILL), book chapters, conference/proceedings papers, music scores and parts, theses/dissertations, sound recordings, videos or microfilm.
-Requests for titles on the current semester textbook list or on course reserve, or for the loan of books that University Libraries owns, will be cancelled.
+Requests for titles on the current semester textbook list or on course reserve, or for the loan of books that Harrison Libraries has on the shelf, will be cancelled.